G-Milzink/CI_PP5_xPress_react_frontend/README.md

 ### Liked

-Liked is a feature of xPress, it allows users to view all posts by profiles they have followed.
+Liked is a feature of xPress, it allows users to view all posts by  they have liked.

 <details>
 <summary>Liked</summary>